haallen/CarND-Traffic-Sign-Classifier-P2/writeup_template.md

 ####1.
 Describe how, and identify where in your code, you preprocessed the image data.
 What tecniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc.

-The code for this step is contained in Step 2 of the IPython notebook.
+The code for this step is contained in Step 2 of the notebook.

 For each of the training images:
-1.) convert to greyscale
+ * convert to greyscale
-2.) normalize the greyscale image by dividing each pixel value by 255 and subtracting 0.5
+ * normalize the greyscale image by dividing each pixel value by 255 and subtracting 0.5
-    - results in pixel values between -0.5 and +0.5
+    * results in pixel values between -0.5 and +0.5
-3.) append the normalized greyscale image to a list of preprocessed training images
+ * append the normalized greyscale image to a list of preprocessed training images

 I tried different preprocessing techniques but found that the selected approach performed the best for my chosen neural network architecture.
 I would like to revisit this at some point; I feel processing the RGB or even the YUV image could lead to potentially better results.